 Maximum global rate Whenever the number of ICMP error packets exceeds this limit (25000 by default), of ICMP error packets the firewall will ignore additional packets before applying filter rules.
-This option allows protecting the firewall from Blacknurse attacks. and per core)
+This option (packets per second and per core) allows protecting the firewall from Blacknurse attacks.